Rohea/FileStorage/README.md

 * is fully PHP5 compatible with nice namespacing
 * behaves consistently with all supported storage backends.
 * has an intuitive and very simple API
-* Supports metadata if storage backend supports it
+* supports metadata if storage backend supports it
-* Supports URI awareness to make operating with CDN storages easier.
+* supports URI awareness to make operating with CDN storages easier.

 ## Usage